 The Insider’s Guide to California Probate and Trust Administration

 After the passing of a family member or friend, the last thing you likely want to deal with is a complicated process for winding up your loved one’s affairs.
-Administering an estate or trust in California requires careful attention to the laws, rules, and regulations surrounding trust and probate administration.
+Administering an estate or trust requires careful attention to the laws, rules, and regulations surrounding California probate and trust administration.
 Failing to follow the proper procedures could cause substantial harm to the estate.
 Even if you are not in charge of administering the estate or trust, it is important to understand the administration process to ensure that your rights as an interested party are carefully protected.
 Fortunately, our free guide provides an easy-to-understand overview of the California estate administration process.

 Why do I need guidance when administering a trust or estate?

-An experienced California probate administration attorney can guide you through the process of administering the estate or trust of your loved one.
+An experienced California probate and trust administration attorney can guide you through the process of administering the estate or trust of your loved one.
 Even if you are not settling the estate, an attorney can help to ensure that your rights as a beneficiary or heir are protected.

 Having a knowledgeable professional in your corner is very important for many reasons, including the following: